bamerman/coffee-docs/principles-of-coffee-brewing.md

 - [Putting it all together](#putting-it-all-together)

 ## What is coffee brewing
-**Coffee brewing** is the process of making a brewed coffee, a solution comprised of coffee particles (the solute) and water (the solvent).
+**Coffee brewing** is the process of making a brewed coffee, which is a solution comprised of coffee particles (the solute) and water (the solvent).

 Brewing coffee involves three simple steps:
 1. A coffee grinder breaks down whole coffee beans into smaller fragments called **coffee grounds**.